 When to schedule a medical appointment

-If you notice swelling in your ankles, legs, feet, or abdomen, schedule a doctor’s appointment soon or visit a walk-in clinic.
-Shortness of breath in any situation is also a symptom that demands a medical evaluation.
+If you notice swelling in your ankles, legs, feet, or abdomen, see a doctor.
+Shortness of breath in any situation is also a symptom that demands medical evaluation.

 Call 911 or visit a local emergency medical center if you notice: